victor141516/oxistart/README.md

 Because the Start Menu shouldn't show you advertisements.

-**StartWin is what the Start Menu should have always been: fast, simple, and useful.**
+**Oxistart is what the Start Menu should have always been: fast, simple, and useful.**

 ---